VisioPhysioENet: Visual Physiological Engagement Detection Network: VisioPhysioENet

 \subsection{Multimodal Fusion Phase}

 In our proposed architecture, we implement a Late Fusion strategy to effectively integrate Visual and Physiological features for enhanced classification performance.
 The visual features extracted in section \ref{vis} $\pounds_2^V$ are processed using \texttt{AdaBoost} Classifier, to compute the probability distribution, $P_{AB}(V)$.

+where \( P_{\text{AdaBoost}}(V) \) is the probability distribution output from the AdaBoost classifier based on these visual features.
+This approach ensures that the nuances in visual cues are accurately captured and leveraged for the classification task.

+The Visual features, which include `eye category', `eye position', `gaze direction', `ear', `pitch', `yaw', and `roll', are critical in capturing intricate facial expressions and gaze patterns.
+These features are processed using an AdaBoost Classifier, which is particularly effective in boosting the accuracy of weak learners by combining them into a strong ensemble model.

 On the other hand, the Physiological features from $\pounds_2^P$ computed in section \ref{phy} are used for assessing the subject's physiological responses using a \texttt{Random Forest} Classifier.

-In the final stage, a Late Fusion technique using stacked generalization combines the probabilities $P_{AB}$ and $P_{RF}$ using a meta-classifier \texttt{(logistic regression)}, producing the final classification.
+The physiological features, comprising `heart rates', `peak-to-peak intervals', `systolic peaks' and `diastolic peaks', are vital for assessing the subject's physiological responses.
+These features are handled by a Random Forest Classifier, known for its robustness in handling high-dimensional and complex data.
+The Random Forest model generates probability distributions for the Physiological features, reflecting the likelihood of various classification outcomes.\\

+\textbf{Late Fusion via Stacked Generalization}: In the final stage of our architecture, a Late Fusion strategy is implemented to combine the outputs of the visual and physiological feature classifiers.
+The visual features, denoted \( V \), are processed using an AdaBoost classifier, while the physiological features, denoted \( P \), are classified using a Random Forest model.
+These two classifiers output probability distributions over class labels, expressed as:

+To integrate these modality-specific predictions, we apply a stacked generalization meta-classifier (e.g., logistic regression), which takes both probability vectors as input and computes the final prediction probability:

+The final predicted class label \( \hat{y} \) is selected by applying the \(\arg\max\) operator over the final probability distribution:

+This fusion mechanism leverages the complementary strengths of AdaBoost (which captures subtle visual dynamics) and Random Forest (which robustly handles physiological variations) to form a more accurate and reliable classification model.
+By integrating multi-modal data at the decision level, the system achieves improved generalization and prediction robustness across varying subjects and conditions.

-\section{Experimental results}
+\section{Experimental Results}